katydecorah/katydecorah.github.io/code/_posts/2018-01-16-spreadsheet-collator.md

 This script is great for sorting comments and with a little editing it can process other types of data.

 Try [editing this section](https://github.com/katydecorah/spreadsheet-collator/blob/59e312affe5ac32eabf47a879cc7f1cdcea3bbc4/index.js#L87-L96) to change the output the your docs.
-For example, you can add additional text or calculate and then display the average for a quantitative question.
+For example, you can add text or calculate and then display the average for a quantitative question.

 Happy collating!